-The unaudited pro forma financial information included in the section titled "Unaudited Pro Forma Condensed Combined Financial Information" may not be indicative of what our actual financial position or results of operations would have been.
+The unaudited pro forma financial information included in the section titled "Pro Forma Results of Operations" may not be indicative of what our actual financial position or results of operations would have been.

-The pro forma financial information included in this prospectus is presented for informational purposes only and is not necessarily indicative of the financial position or results of operations that would have actually occurred had the Business Combination been completed at or as of the dates indicated, nor is it indicative of our future operating results.
+The pro forma financial information included in this annual report is presented for informational purposes only and is not necessarily indicative of the financial position or results of operations that would have actually occurred had the Business Combination been completed at or as of the dates indicated, nor is it indicative of our future operating results or financial position.
 The unaudited pro forma financial information does not reflect future events that may occur after the Business Combination and does not consider potential impacts of future market conditions on revenue or expenses.
-The pro forma financial information included in the section titled "Unaudited Pro Forma Condensed Combined Financial Information" has been derived from L&F's, ZeroFox's and IDX's historical financial statements and certain adjustments and assumptions have been made regarding the combined company after giving effect to the Business Combination.
-There may be differences between preliminary estimates in the pro forma financial information and the final acquisition accounting, which could result in material differences from the pro forma information presented in this prospectus.
+The pro forma financial information included in the section titled "Pro Forma Results of Operations" has been derived from L&F's, ZeroFox's and IDX's historical financial statements and certain adjustments and assumptions have been made regarding the combined company after giving effect to the Business Combination.
+There may be differences between preliminary estimates in the pro forma financial information and the final acquisition accounting, which could result in material differences from the pro forma information presented in this annual report.